bradserbuddy/Buddy-Android-SDK/README.md

 1. Clone this repository to your local machine
 2. From the root of this repository, run `./gradlew build` (Mac/Linux) or `gradlew.bat build` (Windows) to build the SDK
 3. Look in the **library/build/libs** folder to find the JARs.
-4. Add the buddy-sdk-_version_.jar file as a dependency for your Android application.
+4. Copy the JAR files and paste them into your app/libs folder

 **Note:** You will have to add the following dependencies to the `dependencies { ... }` block of your application's build.gradle file: